webpack/webpack.js.org/content/concepts/loaders.md

 ## Loader Features

 * Loaders can be chained.
 They are applied in a pipeline to the resource.
 A chain of loaders are compiled chronologically.
-The first loader in a chain of loaders returns an value to the next and at the end loader, webpack expects JavaScript to be returned.
+The first loader in a chain of loaders returns a value to the next and at the end loader, webpack expects JavaScript to be returned.
 * Loaders can be synchronous or asynchronous.
 * Loaders run in Node.js and can do everything that’s possible there.
 * Loaders accept query parameters.
 This can be used to pass configuration to the loader.